 TOP 5 EXERCISES FOR MCL SPRAIN

-This exercise targets the Vastus Medialis Obliquus or "VMO."
-It is a critical knee stabilizer that weakens following MCL injury, leading to knee buckling and pain.
+This exercise targets the end range of knee extension strength.
+This range often weakens following a knee injury, leading to knee buckling and pain.

 Short arc quads

 The quadriceps are key to activities such as getting out of chairs without pain or difficulty.
 This exercise strengthens them without adding strain to the MCL.